-In an environment that is safe, secure and respectful, we provide programs and services that recognize the distinct characteristics and diverse needs of our students.
+In an environment that is safe, secure and respectful, we provide programs and services that recognize the distinct characteristics and diverse needs of our senior elementary and secondary students.
 Our goal is to enable all students to acquire knowledge, skills and experiences that prepare them to become contributing and caring members of society.